Rules of sending, reviewing and publishing scientific articles in the “Vestnik Voennongo Prava” journal (The Journal of Military Law)

 а) to declare the article suitable for publication;

-- b) to recommend to the author to resolve complaints or rework the article;
+b) to recommend the author to resolve complaints or modify (rework) the articlewith a repeated review;

 Note.
 The scope of the abovementioned issues is of a general nature.
 Each specific article requires an individual approach to the selection of criteria for its evaluation.

-7.11.
-The reviewer presents the prepared review to the Editor-in-Chief/Deputy Editor-in-Chief.
+50. The reviewer presents the prepared review to the Editor-in-Chief or Deputy Editor-in-Chief.